How much does it cost to climb Lobuche Peak?

 The cost of guides varies and they come in a variety.
 You should expect to pay a guide anything between $30 and $40 per day.
 The guides can serve as navigators, interpreters, and educators.
 The more knowledgeable, more skilled guides will have more information regarding your journey.

-Amateurs will also offer you the most basic advice they are able to.
+Amateurs will also offer you the most basic advice they can.
 They will satisfy your need for a guide for the Lobuche expedition in either case.

 You could also require porters in addition to your guides.
 It will take a lot of effort to make the Lobuche trip.
 Porters must therefore be included in your Lobuche peak climbing budget.